EGI-Federation/documentation/content/en/users/aai/check-in/linking/_index.md

 - If one identity is lost, you might lose access completely or need support to recover it.

-{{% alert title="Warning" color="warning" %}} Important: While your EGI profile remains the same, access to specific services may depend on the identity assurance level of the login option used.
-Some services require identities with higher levels of assurance (e.g., issued by academic institutions).
-If you log in with an identity that does not meet these requirements, access to those services may be restricted. {{% /alert %}}

 ## Step by step guide